Ketanji Brown Jackson: United States Court of Appeals (2021–2022)

 On March 30, 2021, President Biden announced his intention to nominate Jackson as a United States circuit judge for the District of Columbia Circuit.
 On April 19, 2021, her nomination was sent to the Senate.
-Biden nominated Jackson to the seat vacated by Judge Merrick Garland, who had stepped down to become U.S. Attorney General.
+Biden nominated Jackson to the seat vacated by Judge Merrick Garland, who had stepped down to become United States Attorney General.
 The American Bar Association appraised Jackson as "well qualified with no recusals or abstentions".

 On April 28, 2021, a hearing on her nomination was held before the Senate Judiciary Committee.
 During her confirmation hearing, Jackson was questioned about several of her rulings against the Trump administration.
 On May 20, Jackson's nomination was reported out of committee by a 13–9 vote.
 On June 8, Majority Leader Chuck Schumer filed cloture on her nomination.
 On June 10, the Senate invoked cloture on her nomination by a 52–46 vote.
 On June 14, her nomination was confirmed by a 53–44 vote.
 Republican senators Susan Collins, Lindsey Graham, and Lisa Murkowski joined all 50 Democrats in voting to confirm Jackson.
 She received her judicial commission on June 17, 2021.
 Her service as a circuit judge ended on June 29, 2022, the day before she was sworn in as an Associate Justice of the United States Supreme Court.